 14.6 Conflict of Interest

-Except as disclosed in the Engagement Letter (or Proposal), we are not aware of any conflict of interest which would affect our ability to provide the Services to you.
+Except as disclosed in the Client Services Agreement (or Proposal), we are not aware of any conflict of interest which would affect our ability to provide the Services to you.
 We will advise you if we become aware of any actual or potential conflicts of interest, and we will work with you to find a suitable solution.

 14.7 Health and Safety